MIROC-DOC/model_description/md_en/d-hori.md

 $$

-Using the Legendre jury function $P_n^m$ it is written as follows.
+Using the Legendre junction number $P_n^m$ it is written as follows.

 $$
 Y_n^m(\lambda,\mu) = P_n^m (\mu) e^{im \lambda}
 $$

-However, it is $ n \geq | m | $.
+but $ n \geq | m | $.

-The expansion by spherical harmonic functions is ,
+The expansion by the spherical harmonic function is written as ,

 $$
    {Y_n^m}_{ij} \equiv Y_n^m ( \lambda_i, \mu_j )
 $$

-When I write ,
+If you write ,

 $$
   X_{ij} \equiv X ( \lambda_i, \mu_j )